Conor Coady Profile

 A defender by trade, Coady has established himself as one of the best English players in that position.

-The England international worked his way up from the Liverpool academy to becoming a captain for his current club, Wolves.
+The England international worked his way up from the Liverpool academy to become captain at Wolves and make over 300 appearances for the club.

 Coady joined Liverpool's Youth Academy in 2005 at the age of 12.
 Growing up in St. Helens, the player was naturally a Liverpool fan and joining the academy allowed him to finally represent his beloved club.